 - Prepare for the possibility of trial, just in case you need to file a lawsuit

-- How soon you want to settle your case
+- Keep in mind how soon you want to settle your case

 It’s hard to know what you deserve without a lawyer.
-We find that most accident victims drastically underestimate their damages after an accident.
+But, unfortunately, we find that most accident victims drastically underestimate their damages after an accident.
 This can lead to a too-low settlement, leaving victims to pay out-of-pocket for many costs.

 Fighting for Full Compensation for Your Injuries

 As stated above, insurance companies don’t like to deal with court cases.
 For that reason, an insurer is more likely to negotiate a claim.

 Having an experienced and well-known lawyer on your side helps, too.
 If an insurer sees you have an attorney, they know you have stock in getting a fair offer.
 In addition, having a lawyer is a sign that you might file a lawsuit if you don’t deserve the compensation.
 You and your lawyer can strengthen your injury case by: